Back to E-commerce Dictionary

 Examples of Headless Commerce

-• 2Delivering product content from a PIM to a smart mirror in a physical store, a mobile app, and a traditional website simultaneously.
+• 2A PIM sends product information to a smart mirror, a mobile app, and a website all at once.

-• 3A voice assistant (like Google Assistant) pulling product specifications and availability directly from a PIM via API for a customer query.
+• 3A voice assistant gets product details and stock levels from a PIM to answer a customer's question.

-• 4Developing a unique checkout experience on a specific digital billboard, powered by product data from a headless backend.
+• 4A digital billboard displays a custom checkout screen using product data from a headless backend.

 How WISEPIM Helps